2023 Sociology Paper 1

 Model Answer:

-Social Media and its Impact on Forms of Protest
+Social Media’s Impact on Forms of Protest

 Do you think that the social media has brought significant changes in the forms of protest?
 Argue your case.
 Read More »